 Type 1 diabetes can occur at any age, but is most commonly diagnosed from infancy to the late 30s.
 With this type of diabetes, a person’s pancreas produces no insulin.
 It occurs when the body’s own defence system (the immune system) attacks and destroys the insulin-producing cells in the pancreas.
 What causes the immune system to do this is not yet completely understood, but we are funding world-class research to find out.

 Type 2 diabetes

 Type 2 diabetes is by far the most common type of diabetes – in the UK over 90 per cent of people with diabetes have type 2.
 Type 2 diabetes usually affects those over 40, or 25 if you’re of South Asian descent.
-However, it is becoming more common among young people due to lifestyle.
+However, it is becoming more common among young people.
 The symptoms of type 2 diabetes are not always obvious and, unlike with type 1, they can take a long time to develop.